mengqian989/vzlib/medinfo2019/single_class.md

 Observations:

-- good ami seems to come with good prec (but the opposite doesn't hold; see below).
+- good ari seems to come with relatively good prt (but the opposite doesn't hold; see below).
 - df = 1 dominates the top 10, which means VCGS is better than DF-based feature selection.
-- kmeans works better than maximin.
+- kmeans works better than maximin except for the best result.
 - Good r and d values seem more or less random and may be difficult to find optimum settings.
 More investigation is needed to see how sensitive the performance is to these parameters.
-- SVD gives no advantage.
+- SVD gives no advantage for highly performing results except for the best result.

 Let's look at prt-sorted results.